 EA has today announced that it will be discontinuing its somewhat controversial EA Online Passes system.
-The u-then for EA regards their EA Online Passes has come about thanks mainly to player response and feedback says EA.
+The u-turn for EA regarding their EA Online Passes has come about thanks mainly to player response and feedback, says EA.

-EA is not the only publisher using an online pass system and Activision and Ubisoft also run similar online pass services and systems for gamers.
+EA is not the only publisher using an online pass system; Activision and Ubisoft also run similar online pass services and systems for gamers.
 Will they now follow suit?

 “Yes, we’re discontinuing EA Online Passes,”-“None of our new EA titles will include that feature.”-“Initially launched as an effort to package a full menu of online content and services, many players didn’t respond to the format,”-“We’ve listened to the feedback and decided to do away with it moving forward.”-“We’re still committed to creating content and services that enhance the game experience well beyond the day you first start playing,”.